MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 13. Click **Validate** to validate the changes done in the application.

-    > *Note: This will show some warnings but we can ignore them, since we have not referenced a specific View and Form for the entities and the users will have access to all the Views and Forms for **Visit** and **Building** entities.*
+        >  This will show some warnings but we can ignore them, since we have not referenced a specific View and Form for the entities and the users will have access to all the Views and Forms for **Visit** and **Building** entities.*

 14. Click **Publish** to publish the application and wait for the publishing to complete.